oinkagency/grunt-email-template/README.md

 - **description**: The description used in meta tags and preview text.
 A maximum of 160 characters advised.
 - **deployUrl**: URL where EDM will be hosted.
 - **shareImg**: URL of the image to be shared on social media.
-- **lang**: Defines the language of the disclaimer and legal lines.
+- **language**: Defines the language of the disclaimer and legal lines.
 - **legal**: Defines the type of legal lines you want.
 - **maxWidth**: The maximum width of the EDM.
 - **defaultPadding**: The default padding.